abarker/typped/doc/sphinx_docs/other_possible_generalizations.rst

 Modifiable token precedence values
 ----------------------------------

-   Is it possible to allow tokens to change their prec according to their conditions?
-What if you just redefined the ``prec`` function to return a value that could change depending on conditions.
-You could even have pass a function ``token_subclass`` to evaluate the prec, perhaps.
-This would modify the prec calculation for the token subclass, but not for any other token subclass.

-   This might be useful for jop, so you could turn an identifier into a binding operator of the right precedence if it were preceeded by another identifier.
-   Would need to be done for vars, functions, and numeric literals.
-You could look at type info for the left one...

-   Or you could just look for the conditions in ``recursive_parse``.

-   NOTE change below indented paras to a "not implemented but could be" type of thing.
-All tokens with the same label must now have the same prec, the static one saved with the class (and the last one set).
-Include discussion of how things have to look the same from the peek token as they do from current.
-The modifiable prec stuff was too much effort, and when more than lookahead is being use it *also* has to take that info into account.

-   Gist: - The prec values are associated with tail handlers.  - Can be implemented with a peek and pushback and a few other rules.  - Not currently implemented.

 Currently the ``PrattParser`` class has the restriction that every token must have a fixed precedence.
 Even under different preconditions the precedence must be the same.
 This is not a huge restriction, but there is the question of how it could be removed.
-A reasonable generalization is to define precedence values to be attributes of tail handler functions (recall that they have no effect on head handler parsing).
-So assume each tail handler function can have a different precedence.
-If follows from this that different preconditions would then have handlers with different precedences.
+A reasonable generalization is to define precedence values to be attributes of tail handler functions or, in the Typped case, attributes of constructs that hold tail handler functions.
+(Recall that precedences have no effect on head handler parsing.)

+Assume each tail handler function can have an arbitrary precedence.
+In this case different preconditions can cause handlers functions with different precedences to be dispatched.

 The implementation problem arises in the ``recursive_parse`` function.
 In the loop for tail handlers there is always a lookahead to the precedence of the next token (which is compared to the subexpression precedence).
-When the precedence can vary with tail handlers we need to determine which precedence to use.
-In the main ``recursive_parse`` loop we need to find the precedence of the peek(1) token.
-But that precedence can vary according to the conditions at the time when the peek token itself is processed.
+So we need to find the precedence of the `peek(1)` token.
+When precedence can vary according to the dispatched tail handlers we need to determine which precedence value to peek at.
+But the "winning" handler that is dispatched can vary according to the conditions at the time when that peek token itself is processed.

 There are ways to get a reasonable version of this, subject to some limitations.
-You essentially step ahead the lexer to approximate the time when the peek token would be processed, look up the handler, and take the precedence from that.
-The definitions would need to be made precise, and the limitations discussed.
-Since that adds a lot of complexity for a feature that would be little-used it is not currently implemented.
+You essentially step the lexer ahead to approximate the time when the peek token would be processed, look up the handler/construct, get its precedence value, and then step the lexer back.
+This would need to be made precise, and the limitations discussed.
+Since that adds a lot of complexity for a feature that would probably be little-used it is not currently implemented.
 Interactions with other features, such as jops, would also need to be considered.

 General position-dependent handling functions
 ---------------------------------------------